Kongsea/ResNet-finetune-with-CAM-in-Keras/README.md

 5. Run `resnet_cam.py` to visualize the cam of pictures in the `test` folder using the trained model.

    The `resnet_cam` program was borrowed and modified from [ResNetCAM-keras](https://github.com/alexisbcook/ResNetCAM-keras).

+## Tips
+Run `./train.sh GPU` to train models using GPU and save the training logs.

+For example:

+> Run `./train.sh 0` to train models using GPU 0.